accavdar/IoTAndGoogle/README.md

 IoTAndGoogle
 ============

-This presentation summarizes Internet of Things (IoT) in general and Google IoT perspective.
+This presentation summarizes Internet of Things (IoT) in general and Google's IoT perspective.